History of FC Basel (1965–2000): 102nd, Nationalliga A

 The 1994–95 Nationalliga A was contested by 12 teams, but for Basel the season started very badly, the team lost four of the first six games and they did not record a win until the 9th round.
 After the first half of the qualifying phase, Basel and Young Boys were joint bottom of the league table with just six points.
 The second half of the Qualifying Phase was better and Basel rose to 7th position in the league table.
 During the entire phase Basel scored just 18 goals, thus being the poorest attacking team and conceded just 15, thus being the defensive best in the league.

-Basel were qualified for the Champions Round.
+Basel qualified for the Champions Round.
 Here things started better, three wins in the first three games.
-But two back to back dubbings in Lugano (1–4) and as guests to Xamax (1–5), as well as the return game home defeat against Lugano, put an end to the hopes of a higher placed finish.
+But two consecutive defeats at Lugano (1–4) (1–4) and away to Xamax (1–5), as well as the return game home defeat against Lugano, put an end to the hopes of a higher placed finish.
 Basel ended the 1994–95 Nationalliga A in seventh position in the table, but were qualified for the newly UEFA-administered Intertoto Cup 1995.

 In the Swiss Cup Basel were drawn away from home against lower tier FC Bözingen 34 in the 3rd principal round.
 This resulted in a 5–0 victory.
 In the 4th round Basel faced Aarau at home in the St. Jakob Stadium and won 3–0.
 In the round of 16 Basel played in the Stadion Allmend but lost 0–2 to the hosts Luzern.
 Sion became cup winners, beating Grasshopper Club 4–2 in the final.

 Stabilisation

 103rd season

 Peter Epting was the club's chairman for the fourth period.
 Claude Andrey was again the club's manager, this was his third period as head-coach.
 There were a few players that left the squad.
 Mart van Duren retired from active football, Martin Jeitziner also retired from professional football and moved on to Old Boys, Ralph Steingruber moved onto St. Gallen, Asif Šarić returned to Germany and joined Sportfreunde Siegen and Thomas Karrer was on loan to Grenchen.
 The club's priority aim was to remain in the top flight of Swiss football.
-Therefore the club made a number of new signings as the season started, these included the Nigerian national team goalkeeper Ike Shorunmu, who signed in from Shooting Stars, Gabriel Okolosi, from Africa Sports National, and Alex Nyarko, from Sportul.
+Therefore, the club made a number of new signings as the season started, these included the Nigerian national team goalkeeper Ike Shorunmu, who signed in from Shooting Stars, Gabriel Okolosi, from Africa Sports National, and Alex Nyarko, from Sportul.
 Another promising player was Vilmar who signed in from Ferroviária.
 David Orlando was signed in from Sion, the young Bruno Sutter from Young Fellows Zürich and Daniele Moro signed in from Xamax.